FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

-1. Sketch ideas for what you'll work on in lab on Wednesday.
+1. Sketch ideas for what you will work on during lab on Thursday.

 ## Share your idea sketches with Zoom Room mates and get feedback